Assignment Markets with Budget Constraints: An Iterative Auction

 \subsection{Economic Properties}

 The output produced by our iterative auction is not uniquely defined - it may depend on which bidder $i \in I^t$ is chosen whenever Step 3 is executed.
 Indeed, we prove the following result. \begin{proposition} Let $(\nu,q)$ be an arbitrary core outcome.
-Then bidders $i \in I^t$ in Step 3 can be chosen in such a way, that for the resulting outcome $(\mu,p)$ we have that $p \leq q$ coefficient-wise, and $\pi_i(\mu(i),p) \geq \pi_i(\nu(i),q)$ for all bidders $i$. \end{proposition}
+Then bidders $i \in I^t$ in Step 3 can be chosen in such a way, that for the resulting outcome $(\mu,p)$ we have that $p \leq q$ coefficient-wise, and $\pi_i(\mu(i),p) \geq \pi_i(\nu(i),q)$ for all bidders $i$. \end{proposition} \proof{Proof:} The proof can be found in the Appendix. \\endproof